thomergil/f360_fastcat/README.md

 ## Features

 - **Fusion 360 Comment Removal:**

-  Remove all comments related to Fusion 360/F360 (e.g., those discussing reduced rapid feed rates, machining time, etc.).
+  Eliminates all comments related to Fusion 360/F360 (e.g., those discussing reduced rapid feed rates, machining time, etc.).

-- **Rapid Move Feedrate Fix:**
+- **Rapid Move Feedrate Optimization:**

-  Automatically removes any F0 feedrate parameters from G0/G1 moves so that your machine uses its full rapid speed.
+  Fast mode automatically converts cutting moves (G1) to rapid moves (G0) when above a safe height, ensuring that non-cutting moves run at full speed.

 - **Safe File Concatenation:**

-  Retains the proper initialization (header) from the first file and inserts a tool-change sequence between subsequent files to ensure safe transitions.
+  Inserts a safe tool-change sequence between subsequent files, but only if a tool change is necessary.

+- **Configurable Safe Height & Feedrate Threshold:**

+  Allows you to override the automatically detected safe height and adjust the feedrate drop threshold via command-line options.
+The feedrate threshold tells the optimizer what to consider a cutting move and a non-cutting move.
+If the feedrate suddenly drops to, say, 80% of the previous speed, it's safe to assume that we transitioned from a non-cutting move to a cutting move.

-- **Clean Output:**
+- **Dry-run Mode:**

-  Produces a single G-code file without unwanted initialization or comments.
+  Enables a dry run where the final G-code is printed to the terminal without writing to an output file.

 ## Requirements